Professional Development Course Descriptions

 Introduction to Blended Learning

-Best instructional practices and strategies in blended learning are the focus of this program with the end goal of implementing a blended learning model (Flipped Model).
+This course provides participants with the opportunity to study aspects of best instructional practices and strategies in blended learning in order to implement a blended learning model (Flipped Model).
 Participants will also explore instructional differences and similarities between being a content expert and an expert facilitator.
 In addition, participants will review, respond, design, and implement the following in a blended setting: 1.
 Quality standards in online and blended learning; 2.
 Instructional strategies and tools that build student engagement and support in blended settings; 3.
 Instructional strategies that build self-directed, autonomous learners; and 4.
 Synchronous and asynchronous tools for virtual instruction in a blended setting.

 Creating Digital Content for Blended Learning